red-moonx/ai-dev-tools/module02_end_to_end/module02_homework.md

 Also it's a good idea to ask it to start creating a `README.md` file with all the commands for running and testing your application.

 What's the terminal command you use for executing tests?
+Answer
+npx mocha test/integration.test.js --exit

+Answer
+Summary of Integration Tests
+Here is what we have tested and verified:

+Code Synchronization (should sync code changes...)
+Verified: When Client A types code, Client B receives the exact same code instantly.
+Result: ✅ Passed
+Real-time Chat (should chat between two clients)
+Verified: When Client A sends a chat message, Client B receives it with the correct text.
+Result: ✅ Passed
+Language Switching (should sync language changes...)
+Verified: When Client A selects a new language (e.g., Python), Client B's editor updates to that language AND loads the correct starter template.
+Result: ✅ Passed
+These tests confirm the "Shared Real-time State" is working for all core features.
+Code execution is handled locally by the browser (verified manually via the UI), but the coordination of that state is handled and verified by the server tests.

 ## Question 3: Running Both Client and Server